DoubangoTelecom/KYC-Documents-Verif-SDK/README.md

 The deep learning models, the binaries and the datasets are on a private repository for obvious reasons.
 To get access to the private repository you'll need to:
   - 1/ Opt-out from all Doubango's private repositories.
 You cannot be beta tester on more than 1 repo at the same time.
   - 2/ [Send us a mail](https://www.doubango.org/#contact) with your company name and Github user name (to be added to the private repo).
 The mail must come from @YourCompanyName, mails from other domains (e.g. @Gmail) will be ignored. **The terms of use do not allow you to decompile or reverse engineer the models.**
+  - 3/ You must include the reason for your request: R&D test, educational, commercial...

 To checkout the source code: `git clone --recurse-submodules -j8 https://github.com/DoubangoTelecom/KYC-Documents-Verif-SDK` If you already have the code and want to update to the latest version: `git pull --recurse-submodules`